syncfusion-content/winui-docs/winui/BusyIndicator/Content.md

 # Content in WinUI BusyIndicator

-The BusyIndicator control provides option to set the custom message that indicates the busy status of the control to the users by using the `BusyContent` property.
+The BusyIndicator control provides an option to set the custom message that indicates the busy status of the control to the users by using the `BusyContent` property.

 {% tabs %}
 {% highlight xaml %}